Agency Risk

 - Pressure: Can negatively impact team morale and job satisfaction.

 Coordinating a team is difficult enough when everyone on the team has a single Goal.
-But people have their own goals too.
-Sometimes their goals harmlessly co-exist with the team's goal, other times they don't.
+But other people and organisations you might be involved with have their own goals too.
+Sometimes their goals harmlessly co-exist with yours, other times they don't.
+Even the software systems we employ can often have goals that run counter to our own.

 In this section, we are going to take a closer look at how Agency Risk arises, in particular we will: